luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/416_partition_equal_subset_sum.md

 ```

 The intuition is gathered by using the two questions we asked earlier, whether to keep this number or not.

 To not keep this number is simply looking at the current sum and the previous number.
+That is because if we could not use this number which can be defined that previous number + 0, then the previous number needs to be True to add up to this current sum.

 To keep this number, we have to look at the current sum - current number of the previous number.
+That would mean some previous sum from nums[:i] must have been True for us to perform sum(nums[:i]) + nums[i] == current sum.

 dp\[curr_sum][curr_num] = dp\[curr_sum][prev_num] or dp\[curr_sum-curr_num][prev_num]

 ```